abemscac/pies-doc/docs/vue3/composables.md

 # Composables

-The most powerful tool in Composition API!
+Composables play a crucial role in Vue 3.
+With the help of composables, we can combine as many stateful logic as we want within a single component, resulting in a "composition."

 ## What Are Composables?

-Composables are **functions** that can be called within any component in Vue.
+In Vue, composables are **functions** that can be called within the root level of any component.
 In a composable, you can do most of the things you could do in `<script setup>`, and return anything (or nothing) to fulfill your requirements.

 :::info

-You might be wondering what's the difference between a (util) function and a composable, because the statement "functions that can be called within any component in Vue" sounds just like an utility function.
+You might be wondering what's the difference between a (util) function and a composable, because the statement "functions that can be called within the root level of any component in Vue" sounds just like an utility function.
 Generally speaking, if any Vue-specific feature is used within the function (i.e. `ref()` and `onMounted()`), we would call it a **composable** instead of a normal function.

 :::